coderplex-org/openrank-backend/README.md

 OpenRank is a free and open source alternative for websites like HackerRank, HackerEarth etc. Using this software, startups can self-host, create contests and evaluate potential candidates for job openings within their company.

+Join the disucssion chatroom for this project on Discord : https://discord.gg/c7pU8Rw

 ## Roles
 The application will have different roles for different users.
 They are as follows :
 - User with "creator" role can :